Reef Wreck & Critter

 • If sea conditions are suitable, we move into the southern sections of Komodo National Park.
 In particular to Horseshoe Bay in the southern part of Rinca Island.
 This bay has been described as "perhaps the richest dive site on Earth" by well travelled divers.

 • The above water terrain is similar to a Norwegian fjord, with high cliffs, sheltering this long narrow inlet.
-While below the sea are mini sea-mounts, dramatic walls and boulder strewn slopes.
+While below the sea are mini sea-mounts, dramatic walls, boulder strewn slopes as well as muck dive sites.

 • The waters are cooler here, but the nutrient rich upwellings from the Indian Ocean encourage the growth of corals and invertebrates in incredible proportions.
 Fish-life is nothing short of unbelievable.
 Dive Sites like Cannibal Rock, Yellow Wall and Torpedo Alley, will leave you with lasting impressions.